agarasia/SER516_Spring25_Teams_3_and_4_Backend/README.md

 * Afferent Coupling (Ca): Measures the number of incoming dependencies.
 * Efferent Coupling (Ce): Measures the number of outgoing dependencies.
 * Defect Density: Number of defects per lines of code.
 * Instability Metric(I): Measures how susceptible a software package is, to changes based on its outgoing dependencies.
+This service serves as composition service, takes input from Afferent and Efferent coupling services to calculate the instability of the given source code.
 * LCOM4 :  Measures methods of a class are related to each other via shared instance variables.
 * LCOMHS : Measures the number of methods and attributes, how often attributes are used across methods.
 * Defect score : A weighted average summaries of defect severity.